Behavior of random walk on discrete point processes: Some Conjectures And Questions

-Even if the theorem is true with the weak assumption that only the second moment of the distances between points is finite, we can still ask the following conjecture:
+Even if the Theorem is true with the weaker assumption that only the second moment of the distances between points is finite, we can still ask the following question:

-\begin{conj} Is the condition given in Theorem \ref{CLT2} also necessary, or can one find examples for random walks on discrete point processes that satisfy a Central Limit Theorem but don't have all of their second moments finite?
-We conjecture that such examples exist, but didn't verified it. \end{conj}
+\begin{ques} Can one find examples for random walks on discrete point processes that satisfy a Central Limit Theorem in high dimensions but don't have all of their second moments finite? \end{ques}

 We also have the following conjecture about the Central Limit Theorem: